emmatrowbridge/DFIR-Simulation/case_macOS_Insider_Data_Exfiltration/README.md

 * Correlate filesystem state with browser events
 * Reconstruct a logical sequence of actions

 Note: Because filesystem metadata is intentionally limited, **timeline reconstruction will depend heavily on browser artifacts and logical inference based on file placement and duplication**.
+In this case, timestamps are primarily derived from browser artifacts rather than filesystem metadata.

 ---
 ## Workspace Files